 - The general goals of education apply equally to Special Education.
 For students with special needs, however, differentiated teaching strategies, additional support, facilities and/or equipment may be required. - Programs shall be designed to assist exceptional students with special needs to develop their maximum potential in the affective (social/emotional/behavioural), cognitive and psychomotor domains of learning. - Early and ongoing procedures for the identification of the learning needs, learning styles and abilities of students shall be provided.
-School Program Development Teams (PDTs), which include the parent(s)/legal\guardian(s) and student, as appropriate, and in consultation with health agencies and/or social agencies will support program accommodations and/or modifications. - The TVDSB uses a variety of strategies, techniques and resource support, in order to meet the needs of all students. - Special Education is a changing and dynamic entity.
+School Program Development Teams (PDTs), which include the parent(s)/legal guardian(s) and student, as appropriate, and in consultation with health agencies and/or social agencies will support program accommodations and/or modifications. - The TVDSB uses a variety of strategies, techniques and resource support, in order to meet the needs of all students. - Special Education is a changing and dynamic entity.
 Over time, the response of the system will change as the needs of the students change.
-Therefore, ongoing input from students, process.
+Therefore, ongoing input from students, parents/guardians and the public is not only invited, it is a vital component in the change process.

--(To provide input, please go to specedplan@tvdsb.ca. please go to specedplan@tvdsb.on.ca)
+• -(To provide input, please go to specedplan@tvdsb.ca. please go to specedplan@tvdsb.ca. please go to specedplan@tvdsb.ca.